DIY Reclaimed Wall-Mounted Desk

 Not gonna lie, I was really indecisive about which direction to go for staining and sealing the wood.
 I wanted to keep the character, especially the saw marks so I didn’t want anything too dark but I wanted to enhance the color and wood grain.

 I love how our rustic wall hangings turned out after I stained them with Minwax® Wood Finish™ Golden Oak, but as I said earlier I wanted to keep this project as easy as possible so I turned to Minwax® Polyshades® It’s a stain and protective finish in one which means less work and time.
 Yup, sounded good to me!

 I have learned my lesson about taking chances on stain colors as the shades can vary greatly on different woods.
-For that reason I picked up a couple options to test on a scrap piece of wood before I made a decision.
+For that reason, I picked up a couple of options to test on a scrap piece of wood before I made a decision.
 I tested American Chestnut and Classic Oak.
 The Chestnut was redder than I wanted but the Classic Oak was perfect!